How to Revoke a Patent in Singapore

 Filing of Application

 To revoke a patent in Singapore, a person must first file an Application for Revocation of Patent Form with IPOS via its IP2SG e-services portal.
-Applications for patent revocation filed with the High Court (whether by way of a counter-claim or otherwise) will not be entertained as the High Court can only hear revocation cases which are being appealed against.
+Applications for patent revocation filed with the General Division of the High Court (whether by way of a counter-claim or otherwise) will not be entertained as the General Division of the High Court can hear only revocation cases that are being appealed against.

 The Application for Revocation of Patent Form is to be accompanied with a statement stating in detail the grounds of revocation.
 It should also include the facts that the applicant is relying on to support his application, and the relief that he seeks.

 The grounds upon which a patent may be revoked can be found in section 80 of the Patents Act.
 They are as follows:

 - The invention is not a patentable invention;

 - The patent proprietor is someone whom the patent should not have been granted to;

 - The patent specification fails to disclose the invention clearly and completely for it to be performed by someone skilled in the art;